Is Reeves mounting a pension tax raid at the Budget?

 Speaking in September, pensions minister Torsten Bell appeared to push back against the idea, saying: “We should always be looking ahead with pension policy.”

-“If you every find yourself tweaking a pension policy to try and fix a problem that’s happening right now, then you’re in the wrong business,” the told the Social Market Foundation’s pensions conference.
+“If you ever find yourself tweaking a pension policy to try and fix a problem that’s happening right now, then you’re in the wrong business,” the MP told the Social Market Foundation’s pensions conference.

 However, the former Resolution Foundation chief – who is also part of the chancellor’s Treasury team – stopped short of ruling out any policies, instead refusing to comment on Budget speculation.